Ottawa not ready for climate change: report | KitchenerPost.ca

 Gelfand also found Canada has introduced just two regulations to help meet emissions targets and failed to introduce regulations for oil and gas and other high emitting industries as planned.

-Many of the concerns Gelfand raises date back to previous governments and she says that while the current Liberal government has done some positive work in these areas, concrete targets and priorities are needed so all departments and provinces know what they have to do and by when.
+Many of the concerns Gelfand raised date back to previous governments.
+While the current Liberal government has done some positive work in these areas, she said, concrete targets and priorities are needed so all departments and provinces know what they have to do and by when.

 "Climate change is one of the defining issues of this century," said Gelfand.
 "It will require a whole of government approach.
 It's time to move from planning to action."